bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-15-the-truth-seeking.md

 </div>

 <div class="verse">
-<h3><span class="verse-number">🔮 Verse 36</span></h3>
+<h3><span class="verse-number">💫 Verse 36</span></h3>
 <p>The truth seeking transforms you into a seeker of reality, a challenger of false beliefs, and a guardian of intellectual integrity.
-This commitment to truth is essential to the ultimate life.</p>
+This commitment to truth is essential to Joa.</p>
 </div>

 <div class="chapter-footer">